zachj1582/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

+1. What is React?

-1. What is create-react-app?
+2. What is create-react-app?

-2. What is JSX?
+3. What is JSX?

-3. What is the virtual DOM?
+4. What is the virtual DOM?

-4. What is unidirectional (one-way) data flow?
+5. What is unidirectional (one-way) data flow?

 ### Understand

 Discuss these questions in pairs if you have a 4-person group

-5. Summarize what happens when you run `create-react-app app`
+6. Summarize what happens when you run `create-react-app myApp`

-6. Explain what this code does:
+7. Explain what this code does:

 ```jsx
 import React from "react";